forbesmyester/t-fp-dissoc/README.md

 ## Installation

-Use `npm install t-fp-assoc` to install.
+Use `npm install t-fp-dissoc` to install.